akashchandwani/akashchandwani.github.io/content/blog/improve-performance-of-your-spring-boot-application-with-virtual-threads.md

 ## Benefit of using Virtual Threads

 The main advantage of using Virtual Thread is that your application would now be able to **use greater number of threads** than they were able to use before.
-This is because the Java Virtual Machine (JVM) would assume responsibility of coordinating requests to and from the Operating System, managing them efficiently.
+This is because the Java Virtual Machine (JVM) would assume responsibility of coordinating requests to the Operating System, managing them efficiently.
 As a result, numerous Virtual threads can bypass the waiting period associated with I/O operations and the Operating System, making them accessible to the next task.

 # So why is our application faster now?

-The configuration we added earlier, simply update the executors of Tomcat to use **Virtual Threads** rather than the default Platform Threads.
-By default, Tomcat associates one HTTP request with one Platform thread.
-However, with the Virtual Threads configuration, Tomcat can efficiently manage multiple concurrent requests per underlying Thread within each worker pool, enabling more effective handling of background tasks.
+The configuration we added earlier, simply updated the executors of Tomcat to use **Virtual Threads** rather than the default Platform Threads.
+By default, Tomcat associates one HTTP request with one Platform thread which associates with one OS thread.
+However, with the Virtual Threads configuration, Tomcat can efficiently manage multiple concurrent requests as every request will associate with one virtual thread which will not hold/block the OS Threads during the execution, enabling more virtual threads to be processed with limited number of OS threads.

 # References